myhro/docs-content/content/guides/ruby-on-rails.md

 The following guide will explain how to configure the [RailsTutorials Sample App](https://github.com/railstutorial/sample_app_rails_4/) to GiantSwarm.
 We will run one container for MySQL and one for your Rails application.
 You should have a basic understanding of Docker and Rails.

-## TL;DR with fig
+## TL;DR with docker-compose

-Before we get into the details, let us first run the setup locally with [fig](http://www.fig.sh/).
-For this, we clone our repository, switch to the [dockerize branch](https://github.com/giantswarm/sample_app_rails_4/tree/dockerize) and start the setup with `fig up`:
+Before we get into the details, let us first run the setup locally with [docker-compose](https://docs.docker.com/compose/).
+For this, we clone our repository, switch to the [dockerize branch](https://github.com/giantswarm/sample_app_rails_4/tree/dockerize) and start the setup with `docker-compose up`:

     $ git clone https://github.com/giantswarm/sample_app_rails_4
     $ cd sample_app_rails_4/
     $ git checkout dockerize
-    $ fig up
+    $ docker-compose up

 That's it.
 Two containers are up, linked, and running.
 You can now access your app on [port 3000](http://localhost:3000/) of your localhost.

 ## Get up and running with Docker on localhost

 Now let's see what needs to get done to manually dockerize the Sample Rails app.

     $ git clone https://github.com/railstutorial/sample_app_rails_4
     $ cd sample_app_rails_4/

 The team behind [Docker-Library](https://registry.hub.docker.com/_/rails/) ([GitHub repository](https://github.com/docker-library/rails)) already provides a base image for Ruby on Rails.
 We are using the "onbuild" version, which makes it easy to write our own Dockerfile.
 At the root of the sample rails app, create a new file called `Dockerfile` with the following statement:

 ```
 FROM rails:onbuild